TrendingTechnology/larua/README.md

 - JQuery (3.1.x)

 # Theme requirements
-- Larua **requires** Ghost version **1.20.0** to install and work as intended.
+- Larua **requires** Ghost version **2.0.0** to install and work as intended.
-- Enable the Ghost API in the Ghost settings panel -> Labs -> Ghost API for the full featureset (although it's likely on by default if you run the latest version).
+- In case it's not enabled: enable Ghost API in the Ghost settings panel -> Labs -> Ghost API for the full featureset (although it's likely on by default if you run the latest version).

 # Release
 This theme is currently marked 'stable'.
 Unless a new Ghost update introduces major new features or rewrites it's about as stable as can be ;).